GanderlaChaithanya/Nasscom_soc-design/docs/sky130_day5.md

-# Sky130_Day5:FINAL STEPS FOR RTL2GDS USING TRITON ROUTE AND OPEN STA
+# Sky130_Day5:Final Steps for RTL2GDS Using Triton route AND Open Sta

 ### **ROUTING:**